First Time on Swiss Trains? Avoid These Rookie Mistakes

 sbb ticket inspector

-Failing to understand what ticket you need is rarely an excuse with the ticket inspectors and it can run you up to $100 for not having a ticket.
+Failing to understand what ticket you need is rarely an excuse with ticket inspectors, and it can cost you up to $100 to not have a ticket.

 Trust me, I have made this mistake several times, and it hurts!
 Not to mention it’s embarrassing, as everyone around you knows!